Here you will learn 7 English expressions with the word THING.

 A very popular way to give a reason or reasons why we like or dislike someone or something.

 – Are you going to the match on Sunday?

 – No, for one thing, the tickets will be a crazy price and I think I have to work as well.

 We use this expression in situations where we are fortunate or lucky that we did something without really thinking about it.

 Oh dear, it’s raining really heavy outside.
 Well, it’s a good thing that I brought the umbrella!

 It’s a good thing we left early for the airport.
 The traffic is terrible there must have been an accident.

-Now you know most of useful Englsh expressions with the word THING.
+Now you know most of the useful English expressions with the word THING.
 And you know what we mean when we ask you to pass that THING over there!

 Check out my packages of Skype English lessons.
-My English lessons over Skype will give you an excellent opportunity to improve your English language skills in efficient and affordable way.
+My English lessons over Skype will give you an excellent opportunity to improve your English language skills in an efficient and affordable way.